 Yet letters such as that were the exception rather than the rule.
 For every letter that elicited an exciting reply, Bob mailed countless others asking post offices, town clerks, and other officials about the whereabouts of a long-ago player, only to receive a short, unhelpful response or none at all.
 It was not a pursuit for those who are easily discouraged!

-Through all this growth one constant has been Bob McConnell, who has attended all but one of the thirty-seven annual conventions.
+Through all of this growth, one constant was Bob McConnell, who attended all but one of the 41 annual conventions held during his lifetime.
 Asked about the one he missed, McConnell grimaces before replying, "That was one of the biggest mistakes I ever made.
 I had some business come up and I don't know why but I let it get in the way."

 The first of these was home runs.
-One of John Tattersall's most ambitious projects was the creation of a log that would detail every major league home run ever hit.
+One of John Tattersall's most ambitious projects was the creation of a log that would detail every major-league home run ever hit.
 McConnell was a key ally on this initiative, filling in many of the gaps in the records.
 When Tattersall died in 1981, SABR purchased his collection, and McConnell was put in charge of the home run register, which was rechristened the "Tattersall-McConnell Home Run Log."
-(McConnell insists to this day that it was Tattersall who "should be credited with the bulk of the work.")
+McConnell insisted that it was Tattersall who "should be credited with the bulk of the work."
 The results were published by Macmillan in the 1996 book SABR Presents The Home Run Encyclopedia.
 The SABR Home Run Log, now maintained by David Vincent, is available for everyone to view at Baseball-Reference.com.
 (Go to any player's page and click the tab that says "HR Log" to access the data.)

 McConnell's second research passion also came out of the many afternoons he spent watching the greats of the International League.
 Along with Ray Nemec, Vern Luse, and Bob Davids, he became one of the principals in another ambitious effort that aimed to create complete statistical records for the greatest minor league players.
 The project proved so successful that SABR eventually published three volumes of the Minor League Stars series, along the way directing new attention to "Buzz" Arlett and the other luminaries of the golden age of the minors.

-In 2008, Bob marked the twenty-fifth anniversary of his official retirement.
-Yet he remains as active as ever in his passionate devotion to baseball research.
-He even makes some use of the Internet although, not surprisingly, his favorite sources are the microfilmed newspapers that he obtains through interlibrary loan.
-His main research interests continue to involve minor league history and slugging, especially in filling in the gaps in the extra-base-hit categories of the statistics issued by many minor leagues.
+In 2008, Bob marked the 25th anniversary of his official retirement.
+Yet he remained as active as ever in his passionate devotion to baseball research.
+He even made some use of the Internet although, not surprisingly, his favorite sources were the microfilmed newspapers that he obtained through interlibrary loan.
+His main research interests continued to involve minor league history and slugging, especially in filling in the gaps in the extra-base-hit categories of the statistics issued by many minor leagues.

 Today's researchers take for granted the completeness of the statistical record that is now available at the click of a mouse.
 But we need to recognize that we have that vantage point because we stand on the shoulders of giants like Bob McConnell who put in countless hours of work to make that possible.

-Life has a funny way of bringing things full-circle.
-Bob and Millie McConnell now have three grandchildren and one of them works for Exxon -- that's right, the company that released the fateful commemorative home run booklet back when it was known as ESSO.
+Life has a funny way of bringing things full circle.
+Bob and Millie McConnell had three grandchildren and one of them worked for Exxon — that's right, the company that released the fateful commemorative home run booklet back when it was known as ESSO.
 Oh and in case you were wondering about that home run booklet, it disappeared along with his baseball cards while he was serving in the Navy.
 But it hasn't been forgotten either.
 Some years ago, Bob purchased an original booklet from a dealer and had it bound.
-It now occupies a prominent place in his home.
+It occupied a prominent place in his home.

 Conversations and correspondence with Bob McConnell, Bill Deane, and members of SABR.